Ferdydurke: Translations

 The first English translation of Ferdydurke, by Eric Mosbacher, was published in 1961.
 It was a combined indirect translation of the French, German and possibly Spanish translations.
 In 2000, Yale University Press published the first direct translation from the original Polish.
 The 2000 edition, translated by Danuta Borchardt, has an introduction by Susan Sontag.

 Direct and indirect translations now exist in over twenty languages.

 Adaptations

 Jerzy Skolimowski directed the 1991 film adaptation of Ferdydurke (alternate English title: 30 Door Key) with an international cast including Iain Glen, Crispin Glover, Beata Poźniak, Robert Stephens, Judith Godrèche, Zbigniew Zamachowski, and Fabienne Babe.

 In 1999, Ferdydurke was adapted into a stage play by Provisorium & Kompania Theater from Lublin.

 Analysis

 The novel has been described as a "meditation on stupidity and immaturity", with its other main themes being the tragedy of passing from immature, utopian youth to adulthood, and the degree to which culture can infantilize various subjects.

 Reception

 The book was Gombrowicz's first and most controversial novel.
 It has been described since as a cult novel.
 Writing in 1995, Warren F. Motte commented that the book "exemplifies that rare bird of literary avant-garde: a text that retains, decades after its initial publication, the power to shock.".

+Influences

+Among works influenced by the book is Jacek Dukaj's novel Other Songs.